BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 > old cable.

 So what just happened?
 You've __isolated the problem__ to the difference in cables.
-Isolation is very powerful technique in debugging.
+Isolation is a very powerful technique in debugging.
 Isolation means minimizing the difference between the actual situation and the expected/wanted situation.
- Defect is by definition always in red circle!
+The critical difference causing the failure is by definition always in the red circle!

 <figure class="half">
 <img src="/images/structured-debugging/LaptopVennDiagram.svg" alt="image">